You don't have to be a family business to apply these secrets to your organization.

 Secret No. 1: Family businesses practice minimalism.

-In a world that values innovation, it's tempting to ride along every trend that takes the industry by storm.
+In a world that values innovation, it's tempting to ride along with every trend that takes the industry by storm.
 But successful family businesses have a common habit of practicing minimalism in running their business – that is, being more mindful of what they invest in and whether or not it adds value to the company in the long run.

 That's why you'll rarely see a family business with such a hip and trendy office a la Google or Apple.
 Instead, they'd rather focus their capital on building lean frameworks and hiring core employees so that when a recession hits, they're less likely to do any layoffs or lose money from unnecessary acquisitions.